Planning an adult trip to Animal Kingdom? We’ve got you covered!

-Grab a drink from the bar and take a seat in the shade while the Tam Tam Drummers perform a variety of songs, stunts and beats that draw a large audience to the area.
+Grab a drink from the bar and take a seat in the shade while the Tam Tam Drummers perform a variety of songs and dances that draw a large audience to the area.
 They encourage audience participation and will even choose volunteers from the crowd to dance with them.

 Best Animal Kingdom Tours for Adults

 Wild Africa Trek